BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 Whilst not entirely clear, the principle behind the therapy may have something to do with increasing blood flow to the affected area, thereby accelerating the body’s own healing process.

-Can it reduce the pain of CRPS?
+Can shockwave therapy reduce the pain of CRPS?

 In 2010, a paper was published detailing the results of research “to assess the efficacy of shockwave therapy in the management of complex regional pain syndrome.”
 This was a small scale study involving only 30 patients.
 As the results of the study were likely to be more reliable if the therapy was focused on the same area of the body in each participant, the researchers chose people affected by CRPS of the medial femoral condyle.
 This is one of the two projections at the base of the femur – so essentially part of the knee.
 However, it is not clear whether the selection criteria additionally distinguished between CRPS I and CRPS II and/or the acute and chronic phases of the condition.